 Reprinted with permission from "Custer County at a Glance" Featuring Rosita, Silver Cliff and Westcliffe by Joanne West Dodds.

-Let me work for you because the agent with the sign in the yard works for the seller!
+Let me work for you because the agent with the sign in the yard CAN'T!

 John G. Johnston